 Manuscript Style and Length

 All submissions must be in IEEE single spaced, double column format with embedded figures and tables ‐ the format required of final printed copy.
-The manuscripts should be converted to PDF for upload to Manuscript Central.
-Alternatively, Manuscript Central can convert MS Word files to PDF, but please proof-read the converted manuscript to make sure it is correct.
+The manuscripts should be converted to PDF for upload to ScholarOne.
+Alternatively, ScholarOne can convert MS Word files to PDF, but please proof-read the converted manuscript to make sure it is correct.
+Templates can be found at the IEEE Author Center.

 Author Consent Form